 The holidays remind us to give thanks to our loved ones.
 At our Thanksgiving, my sister asked everyone what they were thankful for and when the turn came for my ten-year-old grandson, Avi, here is what he said:

 “I am thankful to my aunt Tonia for making a beautiful holiday Thanksgiving and for gathering the family all together.
-I am thankful to my parents who take care of me.
-To my Mom who cares for me and makes sure that I have everything I need.
-I am thankful to my dad for cooking delicious meals and taking care of me.
-I am thankful to my grandpa Jack for motivating me to finish today’s Turkey run.
-I am thankful to my great-grandma Rosa for telling me all about the election when we were walking at the run.
-I am thankful to my grandma Lola for playing with me.
-I am thankful to my aunt Sara for getting married in October, I had so much fun on our trip to Napa and being at the wedding.
-I am thankful to my aunt Hanna for giving me another cousin to play with.
-I am thankful for my brothers and sisters for being in my life and playing with me.
-Elli and Adelina for being such good sisters.
-Noah and Mikah for being great brothers.”
+My parents who take care of me – my Mom who cares for me and makes sure that I have everything I need and my dad for cooking delicious meals and taking care of me.
+Grandpa Jack for motivating me to finish today’s Turkey run.
+Great-grandma Rosa for telling me all about the election when we were walking at the run.
+Grandma Lola for playing with me.
+Aunt Sara for getting married in October, I had so much fun on our trip to Napa and being at the wedding.
+Aunt Hanna for giving me another cousin to play with.
+My brothers and sisters for being in my life and playing with me – Elli and Adelina for being such good sisters, and Noah and Mikah for being great brothers.”

 The reaction by everyone when Avi finished was amazing to observe.
 Everyone was beaming with smiles and a few of us, including me, even jumped to our feet to give Avi a kiss.
 The amazing positive energy that fueled the room with warmth and connection lasted all through the day into the night, providing us with a sense of togetherness and joy.

 As I observed my family, I could not stop thinking of boards that I work and how words of gratitude shape board dynamics.